PlatONnetwork/platon.py/docs/middleware.rst

     A ready to use version of this middleware can be found at ``web3.middlewares.latest_block_based_cache_middleware``.

-.. _gplaton-poa:
+.. _node-poa:

-Gplaton-style Proof of Authority
+Pnode-style Proof of Authority
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This middleware is required to connect to ``gplaton --dev`` or the Rinkeby public network.
+This middleware is required to connect to ``node --dev`` or the Rinkeby public network.

-The easiest way to connect to a default ``gplaton --dev`` instance which loads the middleware is:
+The easiest way to connect to a default ``node --dev`` instance which loads the middleware is:

 .. code-block:: python

-    >>> from platon.auto.gplatondev import w3
+    >>> from platon.auto.nodedev import w3

     # confirm that the connection succeeded
     >>> w3.clientVersion
-    'Gplaton/v1.7.3-stable-4bb3c89d/linux-amd64/go1.9'
+    'Pnode/v1.7.3-stable-4bb3c89d/linux-amd64/go1.9'

-This example connects to a local ``gplaton --dev`` instance on Linux with a
+This example connects to a local ``node --dev`` instance on Linux with a
 unique IPC location and loads the middleware: